Proxmox-Cloud/pve_cloud/docs/bootstrap.md

 The cli will ask you for a cloud domain if the cluster has not already one assigned.

 The cloud domain should be a unique domain that can be used for the hostnames and services of the cloud.
-It should not overlap with a domain you host generic services under, we need unambiguousness for our ddns hostname records.
+It should not overlap with a domain you host generic services under, we need unambiguousness for our dynamic dns hostname records.

-Domains for services like for example `gitlab.example.com` can be added later in our cluster definition file.
+Domains for services like for example `gitlab.example.com` can be added later in our cluster definition files.
 The cloud domain should be something like `your-cloud.example.com`.

 ### Repository setup

-One pve cloud can have multiple proxmox clusters, but one proxmox cluster may only be member of a single pve cloud.

-You should create a seperate repository for each of your pve cloud instances.

-This repository should contain:
+As in the [samples/cloud-instance](https://github.com/Proxmox-Cloud/pve_cloud/tree/master/samples/cloud-instance) your repository that defines the core pve cloud components you need:

 * pve cloud inventory file - [cloud schema](schemas/pve_cloud_inv_schema.md) => for the `pve.cloud.setup_pve_clusters` playbook
 * lxc inventory files for the basic services - [lxc inv schema](schemas/lxc_inv_schema.md)
   * inventory for two kea lxcs => for use with `pve.cloud.setup_kea` playbook - [dhcp inv schema](schemas/setup_kea_schema_ext.md)
   * inventory for two bind lxcs => `pve.cloud.setup_bind` playbook - [bind inv schema](schemas/setup_bind_schema_ext.md)
   * three lxcs for patroni postgres => `pve.cloud.setup_postgres` playbook - no special schema
   * two haproxy lxcs => `pve.cloud.setup_haproxy` playbook - [haproxy inv schema](schemas/setup_haproxy_schema_ext.md)

 From here you can start deploying your first kubernetes cluster, which will serve as the basis for most deployments/services.